-There are many templates available online for prayer journal pages, but you can also find them in Christian bookstores, on Amazon, or even make one yourself.
+There are many templates and guides available online to print journal pages for prayer, but you can also purchase them in Christian bookstores, on Amazon, or even make one yourself.

-The important thing is to find one that works for your needs!
+The important thing is to choose one that works for your needs!

 To keep the prayer journal, it is most important to organize every request in sorted lists so you know exactly what you are praying for.